pvanallen/delft-ai-toolkit/docs/toolkit-basics.md

 Simulates object recognition in the virtual environment by "recognizing" objects that are tagged with the right name.
 Uses the **ObjectRecognitionVirt** scene.
 ### ObjectRecognitionPhys
 Does actual object recognition in the physical robot.
 Asks for a voice command, and if user speaks "recognize" the system will take a picture and run an object recognition model locally on the Raspberry Pi.
 Uses the **MainExamples** scene.
+### Splitter
+Shows how to use the Splitter node to activate different actions in sequence.
+Change the node setting from Sequential to Random to see how it can be used to trigger the connected actions in random order.
+You can also change the number of output ports by changing the "outlets" number.
+Uses the **MainExamples** scene.
 ### SubGraph and SubGraphTest
 These two graphs demonstrate how a whole graph can be turned into single node (SubGraph) that is used in another graph (SubGraphTest).
 Uses the **MainExamples** scene.
+### Watson Speech to Text to Speech
+Demonstrates the use of IBM Watson Speech to Text and Text to Speech running in Unity (i.e. "virt"), or on the robot ("phys").
+If the user says any of "hello, hey, hi" the system will greet back in French.
+Otherwise, it will repeat whatever the user says.
+Uses the **MainExamples** scene.

+* **MainExamples** - Contains a set of examples showing different ways to work with the toolkit
+* **ObjectRecognitionPhys** - Shows how to use the robot (Phys) camera to recognize an object
+* **ObjectRecognitionPVirt** - Shows how to use the virtual Unity robot (Virt) camera to recognize an object within Unity.
+This approach uses the standard Unity "tag" capability, where any Unity object can be assigned a tag in the Inspector
+* **Obstacles** - Shows a simple algorithm that uses a proximity (distance) sensor to avoid objects.
+This works by default within the virtual Unity environment (Virt), but can also be used with the physical robot (Phys) by changing "**Virt**" to "**Phys**" in the **Condition** and **Action** nodes
+* **OSCMarionette** - Demonstrates how to use a mobile device to marionette the toolkit to do different actions by sending OSC commands.
+You can use apps such as [TouchOSC](https://hexler.net/products/touchosc) ($5) or [CleanOSC](https://cleanosc.app) (free)
+* **Splitter** - Shows how to use the Splitter node to activate different actions in sequence.
+Change the Splitte node setting from Sequential to Random to see how it can be used to trigger the following actions in random order.
+You can also change the number of output ports by changing the "outlets" number.